Inference After Ranking with Applications to Economic Mobility: Setup and Notation

 \subsection{Review of Applications}

-We note that, although the inference on multiple winners setting described above represents a narrow set of inference problems, it can be readily modified and generalized to incorporate a broad array of empirically-relevant settings, just as the inference on winners problem from \cite{andrewsetal2023}.
-We demonstrate that many of the same applications considered in \cite{andrewsetal2023} remain relevant in the inference on multiple winners setting, and, additionally, a range of novel applications are also immediately tractable via inference on multiple winners approaches.
+Before proceeding, we describe a broad array of empirically-relevant settings in which our results are of interest.
+In addition to the same applications considered in \cite{andrewsetal2023}, the inference after ranking setting accommodates a range of novel applications. \\

-\textbf{Post-Selection Inference on Quantiles} \quad A slight generalization of the inference on multiple winners problem involves conducting inference on the mean of $Y$ at the index corresponding to the $i_j$-th order statistics of each $X_j$.
-We denote this index by $\hat{\theta}_{j,(i_j)}$.
-Suppose we want to conduct inference on the means of $Y$ when selecting the top $\gamma$-quantile of observations in some random vector $X$.
-We can take $X_j = X$ for all $j$ between $1$ and $\lfloor |\Theta|\cdot\gamma\rfloor$, and take $i_j = j$.
-We provide extensive discussion of this setting for inference in appendix \ref{Inference_on_Losers_and_Quantiles}, and find that this setting naturally arises in our neighborhood effects application in section \ref{Neighborhood_Effects_Application_Section}.
-This specialized setting also arises in \cite{Haushoferetal2016}, who conduct a randomized controlled trial in the top 40\% of villages in Rarieda, Kenya, by the observed proportion of thatched roofs.
-A natural application in this setting may be to derive confidence sets for the difference between the thatched roof proportion in selected villages and the average thatched roof proportion across all Rariedan villages, allowing researchers to assess the success of such selection ex-post.
+\textbf{Post-Selection Inference on Quantiles:} \quad Suppose we want to conduct inference on the components of the mean of $Y$ corresponding to the components of $X$ in the top $\gamma$-quantile of all components of $X$.
+We can take $\tau := \lceil\gamma p\rceil$ and take $R=\{p-\tau+1,\ldots,p\}$.
+In other words, we seek to construct confidence sets for the elements in $\mu_Y$ corresponding to the $\tau$-largest elements in $X$.
+This setting naturally arises in our neighborhood effects application in section \ref{sec:Neighborhood_Effects_Application_Section}, where we study tract-level outcomes for high opportunity tracts in the setting of \cite{Bergmanetal2023}.
+This specialized setting also arises in \cite{Haushoferetal2016}, who conduct a randomized controlled trial in the top 40\% of villages in Rarieda, Kenya, selected according to the proportion of houses with thatched roofs. \\